 Our annual incentive program is intended to reward our named executive officers for meeting objective or subjective performance goals for a fiscal year.
 From time to time, our Compensation Committee or Board of Directors, as applicable, may approve annual incentives for our named executive officers based on individual performance, company performance, or as otherwise determined appropriate.
-Each of our named executive officers was eligible to receive a target bonus with respect to 2020 (as a percentage of base salary as set forth below) based upon the achievement of corporate performance goals.
-The Compensation Committee approved a corporate multiplier for the 2020 annual incentive at 90%.
+Each of our named executive officers was eligible to receive a target bonus with respect to 2021 (as a percentage of base salary as set forth below) based upon the achievement of corporate performance goals related to, among other things, execution on key development pipeline objectives, the delivery of clinical data, the advancement of key manufacturing objectives, identification of new programs and the ensuring of financial and organizational stability.
+The Compensation Committee approved a corporate multiplier for the 2021 annual incentive at 100%.

 Name (% of base salary)

 Jason Gardner, D.Phil.
 55

-John C. Davis, Jr., M.D.
-40
+Thomas Beetham 40

-Stephen F. Mahoney 40
+David Nichols 40